 Avoid lying to customers, sending rude emails, or other negative responses as they can take screenshots, and defame you.

 Advertisements are pretty annoying and a turn-off for buyers especially when overloaded on apps or even websites.

-Localization and local-based information makes mobility practical and vivid, meaning the app is embedded to the users’ context.
+Localization and local-based information make mobility practical and vivid, meaning the app is embedded in the users’ context.

 Data transferred over the network needs to be encrypted through the carrier network, plus data storage needs to be secured.